designbyredd/test-mccarthygroup/README.md

-# this is the testing site for the new mccarthygroup website.
+# this is the testing site for the new McCarthy Group website.